hotaru555/seminar-slides/slide.md

 1. Read the document of ETMv4 to catch up with the progress.

 ## Haonan

-Read a paper "ReVirt: Enabling Instrusion Analysis through Virtual-Machine Logging and Replay"
+1. Read a paper: "iReplayer: In-situ and Identical Record-and-Replay for Multithreaded Applications"

 ---